 If this does happen, you at least want to contain it in your cosmetics bag – easier to clean than all your clothes and the interior of your suitcase.

 Pack toothpaste with a screw cap rather than a flip cap.
 I’ve had really bad luck with flip-caps coming open.
 Then, put everything in a sealed bag, or a waterproof case.

 Related Reading: How To Score a Cheap Flight in Minutes

 7) Not Double Checking the Name of Where You’re Going

-This sounds obvious but hear me out.
+This sounds obvious but hears me out.
 Many years ago, I made an impromptu trip from Annapolis Maryland to see Frank Lloyd Wright’s famous Falling Water house.
 I googled the name of the town and figured that I’d ask the Information Office for more specific instructions once I arrived.

 I didn’t have data on my phone or a navigation system in my car and made my way with a good old-fashioned map.
-When 5 hours later I arrived at the Information Office and asked for specific directions of how to get to Falling Water, I was met with a very quizzical look.
+When 5 hours later I arrived at the Information Office and asked for specific directions on how to get to Falling Water, I was met with a very quizzical look.

-I was in the wrong place, but one that had a similar name to where I was going and had to drive like a madwoman to the correct place.
+I was in the wrong place, but one that had a similar name to where I was going, and had to drive like a madwoman to the correct place.
 But it was now closed and I missed seeing this incredible piece of architecture.
 I curse myself to this day!